ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 # Chat Server Setup

-ILIAS provides several classes to create and send Emails/Messages for different purposes.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).